Lighthouses of Austria

 - Photos by various photographers available from Lightphotos.net.

 - Historic postcard views posted by Klaus Huelse.

 - 2009.
 Active; focal plane 32 m (105 ft); continuous (?) white light; there is also a continuous (?) green light at a focal plane of about 7 m (23 ft).
 30 m (98

 ft) tower, with four square steel posts supporting a box-like lantern.
-Jan Olof Nygren's photo of this remarkable light is at right, Wikimedia has a photo by Friedrich Böhringer, there's a photo of the lighthouse in action, and Google has satellite view and a December 2014 photo sphere by Christian Rajek.
+Jan Olof Nygren's photo of this remarkable light is at right, Wikimedia has a photo by Friedrich Böhringer, and Google has satellite view and a December 2014 photo sphere by Christian Rajek.
 The light was prefabricated and erected by a crane in a single day in May 2009.
 It is the signature piece in the reconstruction of the harbor.
 Bregenz is at the eastern end of the Bodensee (Lake Constance) and is the only Austrian town on the lake.
 Huelse has postcard views of an older and a second older pier light at Bregenz.
 There are additional lighthouses on the lake in Germany and Switzerland.
 Located at the end of the west mole of Bregenz.
 Accessible by walking the pier.
 Site open, tower closed.

 Flickr Creative Commons photo by Jan Olof Nygren